Code0987/blog-md/README.md

 /* When you have a team publication and a publication member has created an article */ /* Please note that this param is only supported while creating an article and not updating */
 publishAs: USERNAME_OF_AUTHOR_OF_ARTICLE
-/* When your article is republished and you want to use  the origin url as canonical url */ <br/>
+/* When your article is republished and you want to use  the origin url as canonical url */
 canonical: CANONICAL_URL_OF_ARTICLE
 /* Only if you don't want this article to be published yet */
-ignorePost: true
+ignorePost: Boolean (default: false)
+/* If you want to post it only on your blog and hide it from Hashnode community feed */
+hideFromHashnodeCommunity: Boolean (default: false)
 ---

 Enter article body here